Dominikuu/take-home-proj/README.md

 Hello!
 If you are reading this then we're likely in the process exploring an engineering role with us!
 If so, congratulations :tada: !

 In order to move forward, we'd like to know a little about how you work.
-To that end, this repository contains a set of **short, time-boxed** (approximately 1-3 hours max) that you can use demonstrate your skills and abilities.
+To that end, this repository contains a set of **short, time-boxed** (approximately 1-3 hours max) coding assessments that you can use demonstrate your skills and abilities.

 Please don't spend more than a few hours on this, we value your time and appreciate you considering taking a role with us.